growerp/growerp/models/README.md

 # models

-This package contains ALL models used in the GrowERP system.
+This package contains ALL models used in the GrowERP frontend system.